312 N. Fremont Street, Suite B Stuart, IA 50250

 Kari Johns, DPT

 Kari is a licensed Physical Therapist.
 She attended Simpson College and graduated with a Bachelor’s in Arts, majoring in Biology.
 She attended Physical Therapy school at Des Moines University with a Doctorate in Physical Therapy.
-She provides treatments at Guthrie County Hospital, in home through Guthrie County Public Health and now at the Stuart Rehab Clinic.
+She provides treatments at Stuart Rehab Clinic and in home through Guthrie County Health Services.